MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/install-other-linux.md

 ```

 > [!NOTE]
-> Information the user should notice even if skimmingMicrosoft only supports the `latest/stable` and
+> Microsoft only supports the `latest/stable` and `lts/stable` channels for the `powershell`
-> `lts/stable` channels for the `powershell` package.
-Do not install packages from the other
+> package.
+Do not install packages from the other channels.
-> channels.

 To install a preview version, use the following method: